Projects in Practice: Chad W. Tyler

 As a Bachelor of Landscape Architecture candidate at the University of Illinois, Tyler began exploring overlooked and unexpected contexts for landscape architecture within scenic design, choreography, and exhibition design.
 After completing his BLA, he extended that inquiry through an Edward L. Ryerson Traveling Fellowship in Paris, France.
 His career then began at the Field Museum of Natural History in Chicago, where he joined a renowned team of artists and fabricators as a specialist in the design and production of landscape dioramas.

-Shifting to the private sector in 2015, Tyler worked for five yeaDrs as a Senior Exhibit Designer at Quatrefoil Associates, where he led the design of over a dozen major projects—among them, the Virtual Science Center in Santa Clara, CA; the National Lacrosse Hall of Fame and Museum; and the Los Alamos History Museum.
+Shifting to the private sector in 2015, Tyler worked for five years as Senior Exhibit Designer at Quatrefoil Associates, where he led the design of over a dozen major projects—among them the Virtual Science Center in Santa Clara, California; the National Lacrosse Hall of Fame and Museum; and the Los Alamos History Museum.

-In 2020, Tyler launched his own practice, Chad Tyler / Design, based in Baltimore, MD, providing design consultation and contracting services for projects in museums, science centers, and higher education settings, with a wide range of clients including Roto Group (RiverWorks Discovery; Museum of Science, Boston; Colorado University CIRES), the Virtual Science Center, and the Whiting School of Engineering at Johns Hopkins University.
+In 2020, Tyler launched his own practice, Chad Tyler/Design, based in Baltimore, providing design consultation and contracting services for projects in museums, science centers, and higher education settings, with a wide range of clients including Roto Group (RiverWorks Discovery; Museum of Science, Boston; Colorado University CIRES), the Virtual Science Center, and the Whiting School of Engineering at Johns Hopkins University.

 This event will be livestreamed on Zoom.
-To access the Zoom platform, please register by clicking the button below.
+To access the Zoom platform, please register.

 The Projects in Practice series of talks by alumni-practitioners is made possible with support from the Visiting Practitioner Fund in the Department of Landscape Architecture.